Loading…

 Stick mirror to wall

-4. Allow curing time: Adiseal typically takes 24 to 48 hours to fully cure.
-While it will start grabbing the mirror before that time, it’s essential to wait for the recommended curing period to ensure optimal bond strength.
-Follow the manufacturer’s instructions regarding the specific curing time.
+4. Allow curing time: Adiseal typically takes 24-48 hours to fully cure.
+Follow the manufacturer’s instructions for the specific curing time.

-6. Consider moisture for curing: Adiseal requires moisture for curing.
-If you’re applying the adhesive between two non-porous materials, it’s recommended to lightly spray a small amount of water on one surface before applying the adhesive.
-This additional moisture will facilitate the curing process.
+6. Consider moisture: If bonding non-porous materials, lightly spray water on one surface before applying the adhesive to aid in the curing process.

 Stick mirror to wardrobe door